bioconda/bioconda.github.io/_sources/recipes/pegas/README.rst.txt

    :recipe: /`pegas <https://github.com/bioconda/bioconda-recipes/tree/master/recipes/pegas>`_/`meta.yaml <https://github.com/bioconda/bioconda-recipes/tree/master/recipes/pegas/meta.yaml>`_

    PeGAS is a Snakemake pipeline for genome analysis.
 It is designed to be lightweight\, easy to install\, and easy to use.
+A separate lite entrypoint is provided for running the pipeline without Snakemake.